avalanche-foundation/ACPs/ACPs/75_acceptance_proofs/75-acceptance-proofs.md

 ### Signature Aggregation

-TODO: An aggregation protocol must be included in this ACP prior to being `Implementable`
+TODO: An aggregation protocol must be included in this ACP prior to being `Implementable`.

 ## Security Considerations